fivepixels/fivepixels/README.md

 ## Who Am I?

 Hello, I am [Ethan](https://cattynip.dev), konwn as Cattynip from South Korea, and a ninth student at [Albert College](https://albertcollege.ca).
 I have been dreaming of being a computer programmer, creating value by developing things for customers.
 Why?
 Because I love Writing Codes and Building Services.
-I always keep the phrase in my mind to embark on the right path.
+I always keep the phrase `Learn Whenever, Write Wherever` in my mind to embark on the right path.

 ## What Technologies can I use?